 While in the West importance is given to the Zodiac, which are the twelve constellations that the sun moves through during the year, the Chinese concentrated on the 28 mansions that mark the movement of the moon during a month.
 Up until the foundation of modern China the Chinese calendar used a system based on the moon, dividing time into lunar months.
 This has the practical benefit that you can tell the day of the month by looking at the current location of the moon against the stars.
 The Western solar zodiac system gives a vague idea of the current month, as you can not easily see the constellation that the sun is apparently in.

 The Western system used Greek legends for naming the constellations, there is no overall organization of all the stars, although some constellations have linked origins such as Pegasus, Perseus and Andromeda.
 By contrast, China developed an impressively consistent scheme.
 The Emperor is at the north pole, the fixed point around which all other stars revolve.
 Laid out underneath him is a celestial landscape broadly reflecting the layout of an imagined Imperial court.
 There are many more Chinese constellations (283) than in the West in smaller groups with fewer stars.
 The whole sky is viewed as a scene in the heavens to reflect the organization of the Chinese nation on Earth.
-However, there are some similarities to the Indian system and it is unclear who developed the system first as it is known to date back a long way at least as far as the Shang dynasty.
+There are some similarities to the Indian system and it is unclear who developed the system first as it is known to date back a long way at least as far as the Shang dynasty.

 Around the Emperor are three enclosures, the Purple Forbidden Enclosure 紫微垣, which includes the pole star; Ursa Minor; Draco; Ursa Major; parts of Bootes and is linked to the Purple Forbidden City at Beijing on Earth.
 The stars in the enclosure are always visible.
 The second enclosure, the Supreme Palace Enclosure 太微垣 covers Leo, Virgo and parts of Ursa Major; Coma Berenices.
 These constellations are visible in Spring/Early Summer in the northern hemisphere.
 The third is the Heavenly Market Enclosure 天市垣 which covers Ophiuchus, Serpens, Hercules, Corona Borealis and these constellations are visible in Late Summer/Fall in the northern hemisphere.

 Zu Chongzhi ➚ (429-500 CE) was one of most famous Chinese mathematicians and astronomers.
 He was the first person to take account of the precession ➚ of the axis of the earth.
 The axis rotates around a circle every 25,800 years, which works out as one minute of arc every 72 years.
 The reason for the precession was not understood until Newton's theory of gravity ➚.
 It occurs because the Earth is not a perfect sphere but bulges slightly at the equator due to its rotation.
 The tilted axis of the Earth gives a varying gravitational pull by the sun and moon on this bulge and that is what leads to the precession.
 Early astronomers became aware of this because the position of the apparently stationary northern pole and the solstices changed gradually over hundreds of years.
-This apparent wandering of the poles over the centuries requires accurate measurement to take account of these slow changes.
+This apparent wandering of the poles over the centuries required accurate measurement to detect these small, slow changes.
 The star chosen as the 'pole star' had to change over time and this can be used to date when Chinese observations were made.

 Astronomy is of importance because the accurate prediction of the eclipses of the moon and sun was of great concern.
 Ordinary people saw the battle in the heavens between sun and moon as a very ominous threat, if the ruler had prior knowledge of these events he could limit potential unrest.
 It was of great importance in China because the Emperor was ‘Son of Heaven’ and the conduit of interaction between earth and sky.
 An unexpected eclipse would immediately cast a doubt on the ruler's Mandate of Heaven.
 From early times it became vital to track the sun and moon to help predict eclipses and other events, so astronomy was a privileged study permitted only to a few at the Imperial Court.
 China has kept an unbroken set of astronomical observations longer than any other civilizations.